cuiyongbo/hello-world/my_wiki/mathematics_glossary/mathematics_note_2.rst

    to separate the integer part of a number from its fractional part.
 "Radix point" applies to all number bases.
 In base 10 notation, the radix point is more commonly called the **decimal point,** Similarly, the term **binary point** is used for base 2.

+#.
+Tensor

+   a mathematical object analogous to but more general than a vector, represented by an array of components that are functions of the coordinates of a space.